GSA/oscal-js/README.md

 - commander: For parsing command-line arguments
 - xml2js: For parsing and converting XML
 - inquirer: For interactive prompts
-- jest: For running tests
+- cucumber: For running tests
-- babel: For transpiling JavaScript code
 - java: For running oscal-cli